apache/gravitino/docs/glossary.md

 - A structured set of data elements stored in columns and rows.

+## Token

+- A **token** in the context of computing and security commonly refers to a small, indivisible unit of data.
+Tokens play a crucial role in various domains, including authentication, authorization, and cryptographic systems.

 ## Thrift protocol

 - The network protocol used for communication with Hive Metastore Service (HMS).